scil/LaravelFly/readme.md

-LaravelFly runs Laravel faster with LaravelFlyServer(swoole http server based) and avoid data perturbation between different requests.
+LaravelFly runs Laravel faster with LaravelFlyServer(swoole http server based) and avoid data pollution between different requests.

 It's a composer package and can be installed on your existing projects without affecting nginx/apache server, that's to say, you can run LaravelFly server and nginx/apache server simultaneously to run same laravel project.